Northern Boulevard station: Station layout

 The station has two tracks and two side platforms.
-The express tracks are below the station and not visible from the platforms.
-West of the station, the express tracks turn south under Northern Boulevard.
+The E and F trains serve the station at night, the M train serves the station on weekdays during the day, and the R train serves the station at all times except late nights.
+The station is between 46th Street to the west and 65th Street to the east.
+The express tracks pass underneath the local tracks and are not visible from the platforms.
+West of the station, the express tracks turn south and run along a separate routing under Northern Boulevard.

-Both platform walls have a Puce trim line with a black border, with a number of replacement tiles in different shades of violet and purple having been placed during repairs.
-There are also mosaic name tablets reading "NORTHERN BLVD." in white sans-serif lettering on a black background and Puce border.
-Small tile captions reading "N BLVD" in white lettering on black run below the trim line, and directional signs in the same style are present below some of the name tablets.
-Dark teal I-beam columns run along both platforms at regular intervals, alternating ones having the standard black station name plate with white lettering.
+Both platform walls have a purple tile band with a black border, with a number of replacement tiles in different shades of violet and purple having been placed during repairs.
+There are also mosaic name tablets reading "NORTHERN BLVD." in white sans-serif lettering on a black background and purple border.
+Small tile captions reading "N BLVD" in white lettering on black run below the tile band, and directional signs in the same style are present below some of the name tablets.

+The tile band was part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, the purple tiles used at the Northern Boulevard station were originally also used at Queens Plaza, the next express station to the west, while a different tile color is used at Jackson Heights-Roosevelt Avenue, the next express station to the east.
+Purple tiles are similarly used at the other local stations between Queens Plaza and Roosevelt Avenue.